TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 22/1 Chronicles 22.13.md

 ---

-Then shalt thou prosper, if thou observe to do the statutes and the ordinances which Jehovah charged Moses with concerning Israel: be strong, and of good courage; fear not, neither be dismayed.
+Then you will prosper, if you observe to do the statutes and the ordinances which Yahweh gave Moses concerning Israel.
+Be strong, and courageous.
+Don't be afraid, neither be dismayed.